 - How do I order a transcript?
 What is the cost?

 Transcript requests must be completed and signed only by the student.
-Beginning Sept 10, 2012, there will be a $10 charge for official transcripts, $3 for unofficial transcripts, $25 for a rush order.
+There is a $10 charge for official transcripts, $3 for unofficial transcripts, $25 for a rush order.
 Unofficial transcripts done 'over the counter' in the Registrar's office are free.
 Please allow 5-7 business days to process all requests.
 Transcripts may be requested in three ways:

 - Order transcripts online by visiting the online secure form.
 (Go to http://www.nnu.edu/transcript to fill out your form.)